 Notification Center

-In the module “Notification Center,” scroll down to “Site Lockouts.”
-By default, this setting is activated, which means that you will receive an email notification every time a user or host is blocked.
+In the “Notification Center” module, scroll down to “Site Lockouts.”
+This setting is activated by default, meaning you will receive an email notification every time a user or host is blocked.
 The configuration depends individually on your website.
-It would be best to deactivate this option for websites that customers or many WordPress users access, as it often happens that someone forgets their password.
-However, if you only use this site, you can activate it with a clear conscience, as iTheme can notify you directly of a possible hack attack.
+It would be best to deactivate this option for websites that customers or many WordPress users access, as someone often forgets their password.
+However, if you only use this site, you can activate it with a clear conscience, as Se can notify you directly of a possible hack attack.

 User Groups